kapouer/express-dom/README.md

   Sets headers.referer to express req.get('referrer')

 - prerender
-  `document.visibilityState == 'prerender'`
+  Force `document.visibilityState == "hidden"`
-  sets policies for script, connect to 'self' 'unsafe-inline'.
+  sets policies for script and connect to `'self' 'unsafe-inline'`.

 - redirect
   catch navigation and use it for redirection, see below

 - hide
-  ensures `document.hidden == true`;
   adds user stylesheet to keep rendering to minimum;
-  aborts stylesheet, image, font loading;
-  can be disabled by a previous plugin using `settings.hide = false`.
+  Honors `settings.hide` boolean, if set by a previous plugin.

 - png
   sets policies for script, connect, style to 'self' 'unsafe-inline',